 2. Bristol, Rhode Island

 While the big cities duke it out to determine which place has the splashiest celebration for July 4, this Rhode Island town has gone the longest.
-The town of about 22,000 people started celebrating the nation’s independence in 1785 with a parade, and it’s become the longest continuing Independence Day celebration in the United States.
+The town of about 22,000 people started celebrating the nation’s independence in 1785 with a parade, and it’s become the longest-continuing Independence Day celebration in the United States.

 It’s a title the town fully embraces, with festivities that make Independence Day a weeks-long event.
 The festivities start on June 14 with a Flag Day Ceremony—complete with a town crier—and conclude with the town’s famous July 4 parade.
-In between, celebrate events like a summer concert series and Fourth of July Ball.
+In between, celebrate events like a summer concert series and the Fourth of July Ball.
 After Independence Day, take advantage of the prime weather and check out the Ocean State’s many beaches.

 3. San Francisco, California

 San Francisco’s Pier 39 hosts several citywide celebrations throughout the year: One of them is a fireworks display every Independence Day.
 (Pro tip: Avoid the traffic in Fisherman’s Wharf by choosing to come and go using public transportation.)
 For daytime events, look to smaller locales like Sonoma for parades with a hometown feel.
-Or take the trip across the Oakland Bay Bridge to the USS Hornet Sea, Air & Space Museum.
-Every Independence Day, the retired warship hosts a Fourth of July BBQ on its flight deck.
+Or take the trip across the Oakland Bay Bridge to the USS Hornet Sea, Air & Space Museum; every Independence Day, the retired warship hosts a Fourth of July BBQ on its flight deck.

 Concerts and fireworks are July 4 staples in Washington, D.C.

-Photos by Redswept/Shutterstock and Roberto Galan/Shutterstock
+Photos by Redswept/Shutterstock (left) and Roberto Galan/Shutterstock (right)

 4. Washington, D.C.